The History of Idumuje-Ugboko

 The word Uzu means blacksmith in the English language – the legacy of a group of people skilled in the use of iron to produce domestic and iron-based farming tools, as well as low-grade weapons.
 Ozigwe, a blacksmith migrated to Asaba from Akpu (Ekpon) before making his way to Idumuje-Ugboko.

 Owo is believed to be the ancestral home of the Ogozars.
-Their presence in Idumuje-Ugboko was precipitated by the habitual act of (male) gendercide.
+Their presence in Idumuje-Ugboko was precipitated by the habitual act of androcide.
 Their ancestors first moved to Igarra, then Ugbodu, before arriving at Idumuje-Ugboko.

-At some point, the Ogozar became subsumed into the Idumu-Obus.
+At some point, Idumu Ogozar became subsumed into Idumu-Obu.
 This absorption took place during the reign of Monye as the head of the Ebo.
 The assimilation allowed the lifting of the marriage restriction between the Ogozars and the Idumu-Obus.

 Uwadia moved with his wife Azormo, from Benin to Igbodo where they initially settled.
 In the intervening years, they moved to Onicha-Ukwu, a town in the present-day Aniocha North Local Government Area of Delta State.
 The notoriety of one of his sons as a thief incurred a curse on the family.
 This led to the dispersal of the family unit.
 The unfortunate incident forced Uwadia’s sons, Kegwu and Agbor to move their families to the present-day Idumuje-Ugboko.
 Kegwu’s children are Osubor, Egbuchiem and Osaji.